OzgurBagci/fastbilateral/README.md

 		python3 lowerres.py
 	Inputs work exactly as runner.py.

-How It Works:
+## More Information

 Refer to The Report, The Fast Approximation.
 For more information a paper is provided in The Report.

-Notes:
+## Some Notes

-	There is no strict memory managment in 'runner.py' as it is just a testing script.
+- There is no strict memory managment in 'runner.py' as it is just a testing script.
-	The picked configurations are explaned in The Report.
+- The picked configurations are explaned in The Report.
-	For more information contact one of the emails provided in 'fastbilateralapprox.py'.
+- For more information contact one of the emails provided in 'fastbilateralapprox.py'.